 In March, the snow melts and the spring begins.
 You can expect warm weather and increasing hours of daylight, however spring also brings rain, so you will need to dress accordingly.

 Exercise has been proven to reduce stress and improve mental focus.
 York has excellent athletic facilities that you can use.
 Make regular exercise a part of your new routine, and you will feel the positive results.

 If you are a competitive athlete, considering trying out for one of York’s elite varsity teams.
 If you prefer to play sports just for fun and exercise, there are many intramural teams that are ready to welcome you to the field or court.

 Visit the website of York’s Sports and Recreation department to see all of the options that are available to you.

-Health Education and Promotion at York offers programs and resources for students through weekly events, exciting presentations, and we work behind the scenes to help make York a healthier place
+Health Education and Promotion at York offers programs and resources for students through weekly events, exciting presentations, and they work behind the scenes to help make York a healthier place.

 Because different countries and cultures have different laws and customs about alcohol consumption, it is important for you to know the rules that exist in Ontario.